MastaWu/gnom-app/README.md

 # gnom-app #

-## Local Deploy ##
+## Full Dockerized Deploy ##

-In order to start app, you need to have nodejs installed.

-From command line, cd into gnom-app/api directory, and run:

-    npm install

-If you want to run the app locally and test the app, run this command:

-    grunt dev

-**NOTE: This requires that you have the config files.**
+**NOTE: This requires that you have the config files placed in the api directory.**

-## Dockerized Deploy ##

-This app is dockerized, so you can run this in a docker container, if preferred.

-In order to start app, you need to have docker installed.
+This is the full deploy for our app and our landing page.
+This ensures a stable environment for production and development.

-From command line, cd into gnom-app/api directory, and run:
+From command line, cd into the gnom-app/ directory, and run:

-    docker build -t gnom-app/api
+    docker-compose up --build

-** This is creating the docker image **
+** This is sets up both images and links the containers together **

-After the image has been built, check to see that gnom-app/api is not running yet.
+After the image has been built, check to see that everything is running.

     docker ps

-If it's not running, run it! ####

-    docker run -p 8080:8080 -d gnom-app/api

-If it is running, stop and remove the running gnom-app/api container.

-    docker stop <container id>
-    docker rm <container id>
+To see the landing page in your browser:

+    localhost/

+To see the main app page in your browser:

+    localhost/app